Activate the Enterprise DLP License

 14. (NGFW (Managed by Panorama) only) Install the Enterprise DLP Plugin on Panorama.

-If you're managing NGFW from Panorama, you must install the Enterprise DLP plugin on Panorama to manage your Enterprise DLP configuration, synchronize Enterprise DLP configuration objects with Strata Cloud Manager, and to push Enterprise DLP configuration changes to your NGFW.
-A Panorama with the Enterprise DLP plugin installed is required; Enterprise DLP does not support managing your Enterprise DLP configuration directly on your NGFW.
+If you manage NGFW from Panorama, you must install the Enterprise DLP plugin on Panorama to manage your Enterprise DLP configuration, synchronize Enterprise DLP configuration objects with Strata Cloud Manager, and push Enterprise DLP configuration changes to your NGFW.
+A Panorama with the Enterprise DLP plugin installed is required; Enterprise DLP doesn't support managing your Enterprise DLP configuration directly on your NGFW.

 15. Enable Enterprise DLP.